kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

 Requirements:

 - a valid Dockerfile
-- a valid `deployment.yaml` file with `imagePullPolicy: Never` see bellow for an example
+- a valid `deployment.yaml` file with `imagePullPolicy: Never` see below for an example

 Create workflow: